Macorfilho/git-analyzer/README.md

-# GitHub Profile Analyzer
+# Git Analyzer

-A full-stack web application designed to analyze GitHub profiles and provide actionable feedback to improve professional presence.
+A full-stack web application designed to analyze GitHub repositories and provide insights and suggestions for improvement.

 ## 🎯 Goal
-The platform analyzes a user's **UserProfile** (Bio, Location, README) and **Repositories** (Descriptions, Consistency, Languages) to generate a "Professional Score" and specific, actionable suggestions for improvement.
+The platform analyzes a GitHub repository to generate a "Maturity Score" and specific, actionable suggestions for improving the repository's health and maintainability.

 ## 🏗 Tech Stack

 ### Backend (API)
 *   **Python 3.9+**
 *   **Flask**: Web framework.
+*   **Redis**: Message broker for background tasks.
 *   **Pydantic**: Data validation and settings management.
 *   **PyGithub**: Interaction with the GitHub API.
-*   **Architecture**: Modular, Service-Oriented, SOLID principles.
+*   **Architecture**: Modular, Service-Oriented, with background workers.

 ### Frontend (UI)
 *   **React**: UI Library (Vite build tool).